 Unlike most of Europe, Iceland does not count with a railway system, but there are still plenty of options to go around the country.
 The most common is renting a car.

 You can find budget cars for about $40+ a day, plus any extra insurance.
 One thing you should have in mind is that even though car rentals can be moderately priced, gas prices in Iceland are not.
 Frankly, gas in Iceland is expensive!
 Last year I was paying about 190 ISK per liter.
 That’s about $1.70 the liter or $6.42 the gallon.
 During my trip last year, I spent around $60 every time I filled up the car (a VW Polo) and filled it like six times for the 3,000+ kilometers I drove there.
 Sharing these numbers so you have an idea that gas can add significantly to your rental.

 I rented my car with GuidetoIceland.is, which had some of the cheapest cars I saw online.
 Having said that, for the day I wanted to drive on the F roads to see Mt.
 Maelifell, I rented a last-minute 4×4 (the day before), and in that case, I found the cheapest 4×4 on Kayak.com and Skyscanner.com.
-So, for whatever car you’re looking for, I recommend looking at these three sites.
+For my second visit, though, the cheapest rentals happened to be on this local site.
+So, for whatever car you’re looking for, I recommend looking at these four sites.

 My recommendation before renting a car is to make a preliminary itinerary with the places you want to visit, so you have an idea whether it can be done with a small car, or if you’ll need to swap and rent a 4×4 for a few days.
 Coordinating this well is key to save money.
 When renting cars, make sure from which airport (or city location) you’re picking up the car.
 Reykjavik has two airports: Reykjavik’s Domestic (RKV) and Keflavik’s International (KEF).